kylechard/docs.globus.org/repo_metadoc/SETUP.md

 Ruby >= 2.1.2 is required to build the site, and `bundler` is required to install ruby packages.

-You will also need Python 2.7, and `pip`, the python package manager.
+You will also need Python 2.7, and `pip`, the python package manager, to do site deployments.

 This guide will cover setup with and without rvm -- this tool is optional, but recommended.